 If you’re a director of a company which has run into financial difficulties and are considering liquidating to pay off creditors, you might be wondering what the rules are regarding starting your business up again and reusing the company name.
-It’s a complicated issue with lots of technicalities surrounding it, so our best advice would be to clarify your situation with a Wilson Field advisor.
+It’s a complicated issue with lots of technicalities surrounding it, so our best advice would be to clarify your situation with one of our advisors.

 When is the name prohibited from use?
 (Section 216)

 The name must have been associated with the insolvent ‘oldco’ company for at least 12 months prior to its liquidation for it to qualify as ‘prohibited’.

 Directors of a liquidated, insolvent company cannot reuse the company name, or one similar enough to suggest an association, for 5 years post-liquidation, unless they adhere to strict guidelines.

 How is the use of a ‘similar’ name determined

 If an independent person can associate/connect the new company with the old company through their trading names, they are too similar.

 If a person acts in contravention of Section 216, they could face imprisonment, a fine, or both.
 In addition to this, directors of the new company, having operated under a prohibited name, would lose the privilege of limited liability.
 This means that the directors involved would personally incur any company debts accumulated during the time they were involved.

 Exceptions that may allow you to reuse a company name